 Welcome Week events for all students will start on the Sunday after your Erasmus/Exchange Orientation with receptions for students in each Accommodation Court.

-The University’s Welcome page will become live in mid-August and this will provide you with full information on how to complete the first part of the university registration process online whilst still in your home country and help you prepare for your arrival at Surrey.
+The University’s Welcome page will become live in mid to late-August and this will provide you with full information on how to complete the first part of the university registration process online whilst still in your home country and help you prepare for your arrival at Surrey.
 It also contains your full exchange student timetable for Welcome Week.
 We will email you a reminder in August.

 A meeting will be scheduled for you with your Departmental Exchange Coordinator or Administrator during Orientation (February) or in your first week at Surrey (September) to finalise your learning agreement.
-You must email a fully signed copy of your final learning agreement to Zoe Stevenson (email@example.com) in the International Relations Office and to your home institution as soon as possible and, at the latest, by the Friday of the second week of teaching.
+You must email a fully signed copy of your final learning agreement to the Global Engagement Office (email@example.com) and to your home institution as soon as possible and, at the latest, by the Friday of the second week of teaching.
 This is the study programme for which you will be registered and no changes may be made after this date.

 University registration and student card

 You will attend a university registration session to complete your university registration.
 You must bring to this:

 - An electronic copy or print-out of your ‘Confirmation of Pre-Registration’ (see Initial Registration section)

 - Your passport / national identity card